datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

 ## Quickstart

 1. First, start by creating your firewall configuration.
-The example will download the firewall rules published by [Ambassador labs][], but you are free to write your own or use the published rules as a reference.
+The example will download [the firewall rules][] published by [Ambassador Labs][], but you are free to write your own or use the published rules as a reference.

    ```yaml
    kubectl apply -f -<<EOF